-Economically, the house depends on the cultivation and export of Saltrice, utilizing a large pool of slaves to power the machinery that makes the Deshaan Plains the breadbasket of Morrowind.
+Economically, the house depends on the cultivation and export of saltrice, utilizing a large pool of slaves to power the machinery that makes the Deshaan Plains the breadbasket of Morrowind.
 They trade only at the edges of their society (and territory), and don’t let outsiders in or travel out themselves.
-Making and getting good bargains (both within the society and without) is essential to their society, without regard to the concepts of fairness.
+Making and getting good bargains (both within the society and without) is essential to their identity, without regard to the concepts of fairness.

 History of House Dres